lukas-tomoszek/idea-code-metrics-visualization/README.md

 5. **(Optional) Configure Feature Evaluators:**
     - Define how to recognize feature flag checks in your code.
 6. **Configure Line Markers:**
-    - Add marker configurations with an SQL template and semicolon-separated color rules (`from;to;colorHex`).
+    - Add marker configurations with an SQL template and color rules.
     - Use placeholders like `#method_fqn#` to scope values dynamically.
 7. **Configure Charts:**
-    - Add SQL-based chart configs for time series or categorical data (e.g. bar charts).
+    - Add SQL-based chart configs for time series or categorical data (e.g., bar charts).
 8. **View Visualizations:**
     - **Line Markers:** Appear inline next to methods, feature calls, or Spring mappings.
     - **Tool Window:** Open the **Code Metrics Visualizations** tab to view configured charts.